Lesson Plan

 Sources:

-The primary sources listed below, and questions to guide reading them, can be found here.
+View the primary sources listed below, and questions to guide reading them.
 The sources are all from American Archives, Series 5, Volume 2

 “Letter from Jesse Root to Governour Trumbull: The Committee desires further powers, for the punishment and suppression of Tortes”.